-Diesel fuel, especially #2 grade, can foam up while being pumped into the tank.
+Diesel fuel can foam up while being pumped into the tank.
 Sometimes this foam can cause the pump nozzle to shut off before the tank is actually full.
 Allow the foam to settle then resume filling at a slower flow rate until the tank is full.